miniflux/v1/docs/multiple-users.markdown

 Multiple users
 ==============

-Since the begining, Miniflux was a single user software.
+Since the beginning, Miniflux was a single user software.
 However, it is now possible to create multiple databases.
-Each user have his own Sqlite database and people can choose which database they want to use before the authentication.
+Each user has his own Sqlite database and people can choose which database they want to use before the authentication.

 To create a new database: